 Sirens forward Abby Roque is now entering her fourth season in professional women’s ice hockey, and at media day she described why she is in favor of body contact.

 “I think every female hockey player wanted the game to be more physical and we’ve been fighting for it.
 Thankfully, we had people who were willing to listen to us and give us what we wanted which was more physical play.
 I think the IIHF [International Ice Hockey Federation] is going to have to switch with that.
-The IIHF has always been the no physicality league which leads to a lot of inconsistent calls in games and it can ruin the game.
+The IIHF has always been the no physicality league which leads to a lot of inconsistent calls in games and it can ruin a game.
 The physicality makes it better for the fans too.
 Even the girls I talk to who are playing college, they wish that they would add more physicality.
 I know a couple of leagues have told their refs they wanted to go a little more, like let them play it a little harder because the jump is tough and we’ve heard it from girls, when you’re going from no physicality then you come in here and people are rocking you it’s a tough adjustment so I think everybody’s kind of got to adjust to us now.” – Sirens forward, Abby Roque

 One of a few Sirens who will be making that jump from college to the pros this year is Allyson Simpson.
 Simpson was drafted 16th overall in the third round of the 2024 PWHL draft and she discussed receiving advice on what it’s like to play in the PWHL.